ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Generalized proof-of-possession (PoP) for the joining node's private key; defined Diffie-Hellman based PoP for OSCORE groups using only the pairwise mode.

-* Proof-of-possession of the Group Manager's private key in the Joining Response.
+* Proof-of-possession of the Group Manager's private key in the Join Response.

 * Always use 'peer_identifiers' to convey Sender IDs as node identifiers.